Marion777/TE-Dashboard-EasyClone/README.md

 # Welcome to ThousandEyes Dashboard Easy-Clone

-On this Python Script I am trying to ease the process of Duplicating dashboard within and from different Thousand Organizations
+On this Python Script I am trying to ease the process of Duplicating dashboard within and from different ThousandEyes Organizations

 # What this script can do: